tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 hwinfo

-1. Install hwinfo from [community].
+1. Install hwinfo from the official repositories.
 2. Run hwinfo --framebuffer as root.
 3. Pick up the code corresponding to the desired resolution.
 4. Use the 6 digit code with 0x prefix in vga= kernel option in